beitmenotyou-com/OmniSocial-ProtocolKit/docs/proposal.md

 ## 🧠 Background (Optional)

-Include links to prior discussions, similar projects, or related proposals.
+Could you include links to prior discussions, similar projects, or related proposals?

 ---